What is a Columbarium?

 The columbarium allows present members of the church to make important decisions about the disposal of their earthly remains.
 Members are secure in the knowledge that their families will not have to decide what will happen to their loved one’s body nor will they have to bear the financial burden.

 From time to time, the icon travels to various churches in the Seattle area, most frequently during the Easter season.
-Saint Mark’s members Dick and Jane Carter, who were instrumental in commissioning of the icon made the excellent suggestion, which we have gratefully accepted, that when it is not on tour the icon find a permanent home in our Chapel of the Resurrection.
-You are welcome to come see the icon- the Chapel is open on Sundays and can be opened by request during the week.
+Saint Mark's members Dick and Jane Carter, who were instrumental in commissioning of the icon made the excellent suggestion, which we have gratefully accepted, that when it is not on tour the icon find a permanent home in our Chapel of the Resurrection.
+You are welcome to come see the icon when the building is open—the Chapel is opened by request.